SibKapral/Selenium_Streamlite/README.md

 📋 **Excel Export**: Save your curated job data in Excel format for in-depth analysis and sharing.

+✉️ **Send Resume**:Sending a resume to a curated list of job vacancies.

 ## Installation 🛠️

 1. Clone the repository: